-The Jay N. “Ding” Darling Award for Wildlife Stewardship through Art was created in 2015 by The Wildlife Society and Sam Koltinsky, a nationally recognized Darling expert, to honor Darling’s legacy of artwork and conservation measures.
+The Jay N. “Ding” Darling Memorial Award for Wildlife Stewardship Through Art was created in 2015 by The Wildlife Society and Sam Koltinsky, a nationally recognized Darling expert, to honor Darling’s legacy of artwork and conservation measures.

 Darling was an honorary member of The Wildlife Society and the first recipient of the Aldo Leopold Memorial Award, TWS’s highest honor for distinguished service to wildlife conservation.

-The deadline to nominate individuals for the 2017 Jay N. “Ding” Darling Award for Wildlife Stewardship is May 1, 2017.
+The deadline to nominate individuals for the 2017 Jay N. “Ding” Darling Memorial Award for Wildlife Stewardship Through Art is May 1, 2017.
 Click here to review the criteria and learn how to submit a nomination.

 You can follow him on Twitter at @davidmfrey.